Delta Air lines Logo

 Delta Air Lines (Second era) Logo 1962-1966

-The logo is blue and oval again.
-It resembled the classic Flying D structure, but the lettering was white and flat, without the iconic wing.
-A red and white frame has been added to the oval.
-At the top was a red and blue delta-shaped badge.
+The logo is once again blue and oval.
+It resembles the classic Flying D design, but the lettering is white and flat, without the iconic wing.
+A red-and-white border was added to the oval.
+At the top was a red-and-blue delta-shaped badge.

 1963 – 1993